william-masdon-oracle/ai-gpu-solutions/morpheus_cybersecurity/standalone/standalone.md

 * Provisioning of infrastructure using Resource manager.
 * Setting up the accessibility to the Morpheus VM and the related Jupyter notebooks.
-* Running Jupyter notebooks for TabFormer and Sparkov.
+* Running Jupyter notebooks for TabFormer and Sparkov as part of workflows built within the Morpheus framework.

 ### Prerequisites